-You should regularly prune the chaste tree plants as if left unchecked it can grow up to 15 to 20 feet tall.
+You should regularly prune the chaste tree plants as if left unchecked they can grow up to 15 to 20 feet tall.
 The pruning shears helps with shaping and adequately sizing the plant.

-Although marijuana plants are becoming legal in most parts of the world, such as in Canada and some parts of the U.S, it's still widely considered to be illegal in most of the places.
+Although marijuana plants are becoming legal in most parts of the world, such as in Canada and some parts of the U.S, it’s still widely considered to be illegal in most places.

 The cannabis plants have a distinct look, and the hallmark of their appearance is the leaf.
 The long serrated and pointed leaves give the telltale sign that it’s a marijuana plant.

-Many companies also use pot leaves distinct looks like a representation of hemp.
+Many companies also use pot leaves distinct look like a representation of hemp.
 This creates confusion for people who are not actually familiar with the marijuana plant.
-They often mistakenly assume plants with similar leave to be a pot plant.
+They often mistakenly assume plants with similar leave to be pot plants.

 In some cases, it may cause inconvenience to the planter as the law enforcement gets involved in investigating if you are doing illegal grow up.

-Knowing the plants that look like weed gives you some caution before planting or explaining it to your suspicious neighbour before they dial law enforcement to report about you wrongly.
+Knowing the plants that look like weed gives you some caution before planting or explaining it to your suspicious neighbor before they dial law enforcement to report about you wrongly.